 Glue the "J" on the back of the umbrella.

 Bees and ants work hard all day.
 Butterflies are many colors.
+Caterpillars like to eat all day.
 Ladybugs are red with black spots.
 You won't find yourself bugged with these creations.
+You will find more bug crafts here.

 You can make a lot of crafts with supplies such as paper, glue, pipe cleaners and such.
 But you can make your creations more interesting when you use some recyclables.